Scanning electron microscopy

 In the SEM-EDX method, an EDX detector (also called EDS) is connected to a standard SEM machine.
 SEM-EDX can be used for identifying elements and determining their distribution and concentrations in the sample.
 When electrons interact with the surface of the sample, they make the sample produce X-rays which can be detected with an EDX detector.
 Because every element has its own kind of X-ray spectrum, the elements and compounds in the sample along with their concentrations can be discovered with SEM-EDX.

 With SEM, only the surface structures of the sample can be examined.
-Even though cross-sectioning of the sample can be used to see the inner structures, this method is not an option if the sample and its inner parts are to be kept in one piece and undamaged (especially with biological samples).
+Even though cross-sectioning of the sample can be used to see the inner structures, this method is not an option if the sample and its inner parts are to be kept in one piece and undamaged.
+In such cases, non-destructive alternatives like micro-CT imaging may be preferable.

 If the sample is too large for the microscope, it may need to be cut before the analysis.
 This is often done using focused ion beam technology.
 Other sample preparation techniques are usually needed if the sample is dirty, wet, or does not conduct electricity.